Costa Rica Roadtrip - Part 1

 5. Visa, Entry Requirements and Money

 As German and British citizens, you do not need a visa to enter the country.
 However, you will need to provide a return/ongoing flight ticket that demonstrates you will be leaving the country before the maximum 180-day stay expires.
 So it is straightforward, not much can go wrong really!
 In addition to your flight ticket, it's generally recommended that you carry travel documents which are valid for at least six months beyond the dates of your trip and have a whole empty page in the passport.
 The departure tax is typically included in the price of your flight ticket with most airlines.
 To be safe, I always recommend having comprehensive travel insurance in place before your trip - there are so many things that can go wrong.
-We were insured with our credit cards, if you are interested check out my post about "Travel insurance" (if I pusblished it yet....).
+We were insured with our credit cards, if you are interested check out my post about "Travel insurance" (if I published it yet....).
 I always recommend checking the government page of your country, such as the Auswärtiges Amt in Germany, for detailed information on risks, safety, and visa requirements when travelling.
 They usually provide all the essential information you need.

 Also (and yes, clearly I do not know enough words in English to start my sentences other than with "also") - don't forget your US-travel adapters!
+For an eSim I suggest downloading the App Airalo, if you enter my code MICHEL3524 (and no, it’s not an influencer thing, I don’t have partnerships with them…) you can get 3 dollars of credit.

 6. Vegetarian Food